How Our Bodies & Minds Recharge While We Dream

-When our skin is at its most healthy, its natural pH ranges between 4 and 6, but lack of sleep can cause it to become too alkaline, making it harder to produce the moisture it needs.
+When our skin is at its most healthy, its natural pH ranges between 4 and 6 - average late in 4, but lack of sleep can cause it to become too alkaline, making it harder to produce the moisture it needs.
 This can result in a dry, dull-looking complexion, increases the risk of wrinkles and sun damage, and can also lead to acne and redness.
 A sound sleep—7 to 9 hours, always—keeps skin radiant and glowing.
 Beauty sleep indeed.

 For a relaxing and luxurious addition to your bedtime beauty routine, try incorporating our Ayour Body Toning Serum into your bedtime ritual to take full advantage of sleep’s revitalizing effects for the skin.
 Containing antioxidant-rich Prickly Pear Seed Oil, this serum helps promote faster cell turnover for a radiant, smooth complexion.
 Its skin-soothing blend of Lavender, Neroli and Frankincense Essential Oils also provides a relaxing aromatherapeutic experience for unwinding after a long day.